After inheriting her grandmother's collection of antiques, Dolores has maintained an interest in the care and sale of vintage items.

 You can research marks in a book or check out an online database.

 Some backstamps show the name of the producer while others rely on an image.
 Some show both.
 The mark of a particular company can change over the years.
 Marks that do change usually maintain an iconic image but may shift the placement of, say, a scroll or crown.
-Color changes in marks can also help you learn the time of manufacture.
+These color or design changes in marks can help you learn the time of manufacture.

 Marks can include numbers, letters, company names, country of origin, animals, scrolls, sunbursts, etc. The famous Staffordshire knot, for example, appears on the marks of a variety of potteries located in Staffordshire.
 It looks like a pretzel.